Completed Projects in 2025-26

 DGPS Survey at Barjora in Bankura for proposed forest land demarcation

-Wildlife And Ecology intervened in one such survey work at the Barjora area in Bankura, West Bengal where WBPDC along with the concerned mining company engaged us in providing our expertise in demarcating the forest boundaries of this region, so that the forest of Barjora being an important habitat of Asian Elephants of southern West Bengal is not affected due this mining project.
+Wildlife And Ecology intervened in one such survey work at the Barjora area in Bankura, West Bengal where WBPDCL along with the concerned mining company engaged us in providing our expertise in demarcating the forest boundaries of this region, so that the forest of Barjora being an important habitat of Asian Elephants of southern West Bengal is not affected due this mining project.

 Our DGPS team along with the forest departmental staff surveyed the entire forest fringes, collecting accurate GPS points to map out a clearly demarcating forested and non-forested areas, alongside identifying key patches of elephant staying sites.